 - 2. Board Size: The board should define and disclose in governance documents an appropriate size or range of directors that ensures the board is composed of adequately diverse viewpoints and experience to effectively oversee the firm's business strategy, while not being so large as to diminish the board's operational effectiveness.
 Modifications to governing documents defining board size and structure should be submitted for investor approval and not be proposed for the purpose of impeding a change in firm control. - 3.
 Excessive Commitments: Directors should have adequate time to dedicate to their board service, fulfill their responsibilities, and represent investors' interests.
-Accordingly, directors and companies should generally limit board service to no more than three public company boards for each director, absent a clearly disclosed and compelling rationale.
-In consideration of the time demands on chief executive officers, they should generally not serve on more than two public boards (including any directorship of the company where they concurrently serve as CEO). - 4.
+Accordingly, directors should not serve on more than four public company boards.
+Currently serving chief executive officers should not serve on more than three public boards (including their own). - 4.
 Tenure and Age Restrictions: LACERA does not support arbitrary restrictions on director qualifications, such as tenure limits or mandatory retirement ages.
 Such limitations may impede a firm from benefiting from the expertise of an otherwise highly qualified director.